 Today, I found 3 apples that needed to be used as soon as possible because they were one step away from being thrown out.
 I went to allrecipes.com and typed in the ingredients I had on hand and it came up with this recipe.
 Of course, in Libby fashion and based on the suggestions of other readers, I tweaked the recipe.
-I've made many apple pies since I have been married and in the process of doing so, I discovered a homemade pie crust that my husband just loves.
-So I used that pie crust with this recipe.
+I used a pre-made pie crust for this, however, making it with a homemade pie crust would work just as well.
 My 3 year old isn't a pie lover, but she absolutely LOVED this one.
 And who can blame her?
 It is d-e-l-i-s-h!

 For the pie itself:

-1 unbaked 9 inch pie crust...can use the recipe I use (listed below) or a pre-made one or your own recipe.
+1 unbaked 9 inch pie crust (a pre-made one or your own recipe)

 1/2 cup of sugar

 1 tsp. ground cinnamon

 Preheat oven to 425 degrees.
 Spray 9 inch pie plate with cooking spray and press pie crust into the pie plate until it covers the bottom and the side.
 If using a pre-made crust, follow the directions on the package.

 In a medium bowl, stir together 1/2 cup sugar, 2 tablespoons of flour, and salt.
 Mix in the sour cream, egg, vanilla, and lemon juice until smooth.
 Add apples, and stir to coat.
 Scrape the mixture into the pie shell.